kubedb/docs/docs/guides/perconaxtradb/reconfigure/cluster/index.md

 Here,

-- `spec.databaseRef.name` specifies that we are reconfiguring `mdops-reconfigure-remove` database.
+- `spec.databaseRef.name` specifies that we are reconfiguring `pxops-reconfigure-remove` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
 - `spec.configuration.removeCustomConfig` is a bool field that should be `true` when you want to remove existing custom configuration.